Creich and Flisk Resilience Group

-At the Community Council meeting held on 25 October 2023, terms of reference were accepted for a sub-group of the Community Council: the Creich and Flisk Resilience Group.
-You can see summary reports of the sub-group HERE.
+At the Community Council meeting held on 25 October 2023, terms of reference were accepted for a sub-group of the Community Council: The Creich and Flisk Resilience Group.
+To access reports provided to the full Council, click HERE.

-The Aims of the Sub Group are to:
+The Aim of the Sub Group is to:

-- Liaise with the Scottish Flood Forum and other relevant bodies including but not limited to Officers of Fife Council, Scottish Fire and Rescue Service and Police Scotland and any other relevant bodies on matters relating to resilience within the Creich and Flisk Community Council area.
+1:2 Liaise with Fife Community Resilience Forum, the Scottish Flood Forum and other relevant bodies including but not limited to Officers of Fife Council; Scottish Fire and Rescue Service and Police Scotland and any other relevant bodies on matters relating to resilience within the Creich and Flisk Community Council area.

 Community Resilience Plan